Maui Surfing

-Though Kauai and Oahu are better known for advanced waves, Maui has some great waves too if you know where to look.
-It also has a bunch of great spots to learn at.
+Though Kauai and Oahu are better known for advanced waves, Maui has some great waves if you know where to look!
+It also has several spots that are ideal for beginners.

 Maui Surf Lessons